Books and Arts

 Before 2013 begins, catch up on the best of 2012.
 From now until the New Year, we will be re-posting some of The New Republic’s most thought-provoking pieces of the year.
 Enjoy.
 ALONZO KING is not a celebrity.
 He is virtually unknown outside the dance world, and even to insiders he is something of an outsider, a choreographer-monk working away with a small troupe of devoted dancers in San Francisco.
 It is not that his work has gone unrecognized: he has won dozens of awards and made ballets for companies as diverse as the Alvin Ailey Dance Theater and the Royal Swedish Ballet.

 The crackup at the Museum of Contemporary Art (MOCA) in Los Angeles—with glitz-blitz director Jeffrey Deitch on the ropes and famous artists resigning from the board as fast as you can say John-Baldessari-Barbara-Kruger-Ed-Ruscha—is a fascination.
-The fascination has nothing to do with what Deitch has actually done.

 The monster was the man behind the curtain in the case of Kitty Wells, the country singer who died on July 16 at age 92.
 As the fittingly reverential tributes to Wells have reminded us this week, she has a place of immutable high standing in pop-culture history for recasting the role of women in country music.